MicrosoftDocs/power-automate-docs/articles/faqs-copilot.md

 ---
-title: FAQ for Copilot in Power Automate
+title: FAQ for copilot-powered editing
-description: This FAQ discusses Copilot and the key considerations for making use of this technology responsibly. ms.date: 05/23/2023 ms.custom:
+description: This FAQ discusses copilot-powered editing and the key considerations for making use of this technology responsibly. ms.date: 05/23/2023 ms.custom:
   - responsible-ai-faqs